 As we near the end of RPGFan’s 20th Anniversary year — even though we are ten days away from the exact inception date — we figured, who better to look back on our history with than the original founders?
 It took a lot of planning, scheduling, re-scheduling… and re-scheduling on everyone’s part, but I managed to

-corner sit down with two of the most instrumental people in getting RPGFan started: Founder Mickey Shannon, and long-time Editor-in-Chief Eric Farand.
+corner sit down with two of the most instrumental people in getting the site started: RPGFan Founders Mickey Shannon, and long-time Editor-in-Chief Eric Farand.

 Mike: Hey guys, how’s it going?

 Mike: I’m so grateful we’re able to do this!
 Geez, the three of us haven’t talked (emails aside) together since like, 2000?